Wildsong/docker-varnish/README.md

 Hitch needs certificates.
 (That's why it exists after all, to do TLS.)

 You need to have a dhparams.pem file.
-It will be baked into the cc/certbot images;
+It will be baked into the certbot images;
 the deploy hook script will copy dhparams.pem into the certificate bundle.
 You should only have to create the dhparams.pem file one time, then add to your certs volume so that containers get get to it.